-At this preliminary stage in the investigation the GMC will not disclose the full facts of the allegation.
-Therefore there will still be an opportunity for a doctor to provide a full response at a later stage, once the precise nature of the allegations and the evidence which the GMC have, is known.
+At this stage in the GMC investigation, the GMC will not disclose the full facts of the allegation.
+Therefore there will be a later opportunity to respond, once the precise nature of the allegations and the evidence gathered in the GMC investigation is disclosed.

-The length of an investigation varies from case to case.
+The length of a GMC investigation varies.
 It can take several months, particularly in a complex clinical case.

-If you have received a Rule 7 letter and are contemplating your response, please contact one of the solicitors on the Medic Assistance Scheme for urgent advice.
+If you have received a Rule 7 letter and are contemplating your response in a GMC investigation, please contact us for urgent advice.

-On receipt of a Rule 7 response or when the time limit to respond expires, the Case Examiners will consider the allegations and the doctor’s response and decide what the appropriate course of action should be.
-At this stage, the Case Examiners have the power to make any of the following decisions:
+On receipt of a Rule 7 response, or when the time limit to respond expires, the Case Examiners will consider the allegations and decide how to progress the GMC investigation.
+At this stage, the Case Examiners may:

 - Conclude the case with no further action;